 a near eight-month high of 82.84 yen hit last week, and up more

 policymakers can reach a deal to avert a looming "fiscal cliff"

-against the yen, although many still expected weakness in the
+although many still expected yen weakness to persist.

-Investors tend to sell the euro and buy the safe-haven
+Investors tend to sell the euro and buy the highly liquid

-dollar on any headlines that suggest that U.S. budget talks are
+dollar on any headlines that suggest the U.S. talks are not

 spending cuts kick in early next year could tip the world's